Watts-Lab/deliberation-topics/topics/policing_2022/first_speaker_instructions.md

 The person with the soonest birthday is going to get the discussion started: please talk for 1 minute about where you stand on the topic of “defunding the police versus cracking down on crime”.

-Everyone else, please remain silent and let them talk until the 1-minute timer is up.
+Everyone else, please remain silent and let them talk for 1 minute.

 ---